Mrdeejonez/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths shows the number of peramiter curently in the previously executed

 4-prints out the global set of variables on the machine

+5-local_variablse shows all the set variables for the user